h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 Gradient Boosted Regression and Gradient Boosted Classification are forward learning ensemble methods.
 The guiding heuristic is that good predictive results can be obtained through increasingly refined approximations.
 H2O's GBM sequentially builds regression trees on all the features of the dataset in a fully distributed way - each tree is built in parallel.

+The current version of GBM is fundamentally the same as in previous versions of H2O (same algorithmic steps, same histogramming techniques), with the exception of the following changes:

+- Improved ability to train on categorical variables (using the `nbins_cats` parameter)
+- Minor changes in histogramming logic for some corner cases

+There was some code cleanup and refactoring to support the following features:

+- Per-row observation weights
+- Per-row offsets
+- N-fold cross-validation
+- Support for more distribution functions (such as Gamma, Poisson, and Tweedie)

 ###Defining a GBM Model

 - **Model_id**: (Optional) Enter a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.